Deburckh/Udacity_Capstone_Project_Dog_Classifier/README.md

 # Project: Dog Breed Classifier

 ### Summary:
 This project is part of the Udacity Data Scientis Nanodegree.
-The goal of this project is to apply the data engineering skills learned in the course to analyze disaster data to build a model that classifies disaster messages.
+The goal of this project is to apply the data science skills learned in the course to build a CNN which can classify the breed of a dog from a given picture.

-The project is divided in three sections:
-1. Data Processing: build an ETL (Extract, Transform, and Load) Pipeline to extract data from the given dataset, clean the data, and then store it in a SQLite database.
-2. Machine Learning Pipeline: split the data into a training set and a test set.
-Then, create a machine learning pipeline that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that predicts a message classifications for the 36 categories (multi-output classification).
-3. Web development develop a web application to show classify messages in real time.

 ### Libraries & Installations:
 - Python Version 3.6.3